Villarreal's Álex Baena says he has received death threats following alleged confrontation with Real Madrid player - KTVZ

 Villarreal said on Sunday that Baena had filed a report to the police, but the club’s statement didn’t mention Valverde by name.

-CNN has reached out to Real Madrid, Valverde, Villarreal, Baena, the Madrid prosecutor and LaLiga for comment.
+CNN has reached out to Real Madrid, Valverde, Villarreal and Baena, but is yet to hear back.

+LaLiga is yet to comment on the incident and the Madrid prosecutor referred CNN to the Villarreal police, who CNN has reached out to.

 Multiple reports claimed the incident was sparked by comments Baena allegedly made about Valverde’s partner’s pregnancy, something the Villarreal player denies.